 Here’s an end of year gardening check list to prepare your garden for its winter snooze and allow you to enjoy a little more time outdoors.

 - Rake up debris.
-In addition to making your yard and garden look tidy, removing fallen leaves from around the base of trees and shrubs lessens the chance of their spreading damaging fungus and disease to next year’s garden.
-For that reason, don’t use fallen leaves as mulch.
+In addition to making your yard and garden look tidy, removing fallen leaves and pine needles from around the base of trees and shrubs lessens the chance of their spreading damaging fungus and disease to next year’s garden.
+For that reason, don’t use fallen leaves or pine needles as mulch.
 We recommend bark mulch instead.

-- Add winterizer fertilizer to trees, shrubs, perennials, flower beds, and lawn.
+- Add winterizer to trees, shrubs, perennials, flower beds, and lawn.

 - Have your irrigation system winterized by a professional.
 (Warner’s Landscape Company would be happy to help!
 Call them at 928-774-5911.)

-- If you have ponds or water features, give any fish you have the vitamins they need for hibernation; bring pump and filter indoors; drain the excess water out of lines and clean up any debris.
-Protect or bring in other water, such as bird baths and fountains, draining and cleaning them prior to storing.
+- If you have ponds or water features, give any fish you have the vitamins they need for hibernation; bring pumps and filters indoors; drain the excess water out of lines and clean up any debris.
+Protect or bring in other water features, such as bird baths and fountains, draining and cleaning them prior to storing.

 - Outside potted plants should be brought in if they are susceptible to cold weather.
 Pots remaining outside should be insulated.
 Make sure that you keep watering during the winter.